SoundofDialup/soundofdialup.github.io/src/content/blog/github-pages.md

   - github
   - github pages
   - web hosting
-description: Host your own website for free on GitHub.
+description: How to host your own website for free on GitHub.
 ---

-Host your own website for free on GitHub.
+Today I learnt how to host my own website for free on GitHub Pages.
+It was a bit fiddly at times, but I've broken down the process into as few steps as possible.

 ## Table of contents